 Gay Saunas in Rome

 Had enough of gay cruising in Rome – either in the bars or elsewhere?
-For those who want a bit more guaranteed action, the gay saunas in Rome will not disappoint you (unlikely all those faceless Grinder accounts…).
+For those who want a bit more guaranteed action, the gay saunas in Rome will not disappoint you (unlikely all those faceless accounts on Grindr or the other hook up apps…).
 Foreigners are typically welcoming through-out the Rome gay scene, but many guys don’t speak English in the saunas so you’ll need to be good at reading non-verbal cues.
 Luckily we have our first-time gay sauna guide to help!

 Like everywhere else in Italy, a membership card is required for entry to all gay cruise bars, saunas, and even some gay parties in Rome – usually the ANDDOS card.
 Don’t worry, you can easily get one at the entrance of the venues that actually require the card, showing photo ID and paying a fee.
 The card is valid for 1 year.

 - Europa Multiclub (EMC) – One of the best gay sauna in Italy, which is – rather hilariously -located on the same Palazzo as a key Vatican department.
 If you’re going to sin in the eternal city, you might as well go all out, right?
 Over 2,000 m² of pure hedonism with everything you could possibly want.
 Mega Turkish bath, Finnish sauna, hydromassage pool, whirlpool, relaxation lounges with video, well-equipped gym, video room in cinema, solarium, male massages in Rome, themed parties, shows, plenty of surprises and the popular EMC Cafè.
 Europa Multiclub is spotless with hot guys, friendly staff and is open 24 hours over the weekend or until midnight during the week.